enaix/tg-remote-ssh/README.md

 *Never start ngrok without configuring sshd, bad configuration may lead to a hack!*
 Disable password authentication in /etc/ssh/sshd.config.
 Make sure that `ngrok` binary is in `$PATH` and edit the command in `tools/ngrok-ssh/start-ngrok`

+### Files

+Set `files_save_folder` option.
+Make sure that there are no important files there.

+You may forward/send a file to the bot and it will be downloaded to this folder.
+If the file exists, the new document is saved under `filename_fileid`.

 ### Final configuration